NoNameSpecified/ELIF/README.md

 1. Create a Discord Application for your bot (see https://youtu.be/b61kcgfOm_4, https://discord.com/developers/applications).
 2. In the Discord Dev Portal, in the "Bot" tab of your application, enable presence intent, server members intent, message content intent.
 3. Invite the bot to a server where the user you want to communicate with is also a member (else the bot can't dm him).
-4. Download the code from the repo in src/ (for packages see info below).
+4. Download the code from the repo in src/ (for releases see info below).
+Compile main.c
 6. Install python3 if you dont have it (choose "add to path" to make "python" callable in cmd).
 7. Install discord.py with pip (in your cmd: "pip install discord.py")
 8. Edit config.json and add your bot-token, the guild_id of the server (see above) and the user_id of the user you want to communicate with.
 9. Start elif :)

--> Customize the menu_options.h to create your own menu, then compile the code.
+-> Customize the menu_options.h to create your own menu, then compile main.c

-additional info: you don't have to install the whole repo files in src/, you can also download a published package which has a pre-compiled .exe (you will still need to have python and discord.py installed).
+additional info: you don't have to install the whole repo files in src/, you can also download a published release which has a pre-compiled .exe - https://github.com/NoNameSpecified/ELIF/tags - (you will still need to have python and discord.py installed).
 A mid-term goal would be to make the user able to create menus directly from the program but currently you need to customize menu_options.h.

 ### new in version 1.1